 with one of our fabulous, Massachusetts licensed and insured instructors.

 After your introductory lesson we can find a day and time that fit your needs.
 Riders come a minimum of once per week on a recurring day and time.

 We operate on a monthly tuition system.

 Tuition for the month of lessons is due at or before the first lesson of the month to avoid late fees.

 Pricing Effective June 1st, 2022.

 More Lessons = More Savings Per Lesson!

-Rider ages 7 & up - Lessons Per Month:
+Rider in First Grade & Up - Lessons Per Month:

 1 Introductory Lesson: $75